 • All courses are Honors, Advanced Placement and/or college level courses

 • Students can earn up to 60 transferable UNC Charlotte credits at CEEC and CTEC.
+Students at CPEC can earn a full associates degree or up to 60 hours of transferable college credit.

 • Students have access to internships and work-based learning opportunities